sjentsch/lsjDocs/Ch07/Ch07_Probability_2.rst

 fluctuates wildly, starting at 0.00 and rising as high as 0.80.
 Later on, one gets the impression that it dampens out a bit, with more and more of the values actually being pretty close to the “right” answer of 0.50.
-Thit is the frequentist definition of probability in a nutshell.
+This is the frequentist definition of probability in a nutshell.
 Flip a fair coin over and over again, and as *N* grows large (approaches infinity, denoted *N* → ∞) the proportion of heads will converge to 50\%.
 There are some subtle technicalities that the mathematicians care about, but